-- Email email@example.com to request the time.
-Make sure to explain your plan for coverage as discussed with your PM & team.
-If you are providing notice where the need is related to sick time and is unforeseeable, there's no need to explain further.
+- For planned time off, put the request into Unanet (Time>Dashboard).
+Click Leave Request, enter your date range, and enter a comment to explain your plan for coverage as discussed with your PM & team.
+You can use the "Additional Email Notifications" field during submission to notify your project lead or others.
+If you are providing notice where the need is related to sick time and is unforeseeable, there's no need to explain further

 - Hello, I am out sick today.
 I've let my team know via slack not to expect me today.

 - Hello, I want to take Aug 1-7 off.
-I will coordinate coverage with my team and remind them again prior to my time off.
+I have coordinated coverage with my team and remind them again prior to my time off.

 - Hello, I am doing a prodev workshop on Feb 1.
-I'm cc'ing my team here to let them know I will be out that day.
+I have notified my team that I will be out that day.

 - Hello, I need tomorrow off for a last minute doctor appointment.
-I am cc'ing those that need to know on this email not to expect me tomorrow.
+I have notified those who need to know not to expect me tomorrow.